learn-compsci/mathematical-techniques/content/Unit 6.md

 # Overview
 In this unit, we will start moving onto topics that are very distinct from proofs and far closer to the traditional topics in math that are useful in computer science.
 To do this, we will first begin with combinatorics!
 Think of this as an advanced way of _counting_.
 The reason why this is useful is because when it comes to analysing certain mathematical constructs, or when it comes to counting how many cases our programs have to deal with, the techniques here the ones we fall back on.

+We have broken this unit up into 4 parts:

+1. Basic Counting
+2. Principle of Inclusion-Exclusion
+3. Permutations and Combinations
+4. Applying Combinatorics for Problem Solving
 # Counting Based on Sets

 Let's begin by simplifying things a little bit, for now let's just count items in sets.
 Since we are counting, we need to talk about the size of sets.
 So given a set $A$, the size of a set is written as $\lvert A \rvert$.